On Wednesday, December 9th, 2020, I did my first live stream on YouTube and it was magical! I was even more excited for what came next.

 Less than 24 hours after I made this update, I opened YouTube in Incognito Mode to see where I rank for my target keyword.
 Looks like #3 already beating Neil Patel!

-BTW, if you’re interested in building an audience on YouTube, all of these optimization tactics are included in my YouTube For Bloggers video course.
-(Shameless Plug!)
+BTW, if you’re interested in building an audience on YouTube, all of these optimization tactics are included in my YouTube For Bloggers course.

 This course shows you exactly how we earn money with our YouTube channel and how to produce high-quality, effective YouTube videos that make money (without a ton of subscribers).